Michigan Judges

 Federal Courts in Michigan and the United States

 The federal court system has three primary levels.
-The lowest level is the United States District Court.
-This court has the initial jurisdiction over most lawsuits and criminal matters involving federal law and crimes against the United States.
+The lowest level is the United States District Court, which has the initial jurisdiction over most lawsuits and criminal matters involving federal law and crimes against the United States.
 United States District Court judges review petitions, hear motions, hold trials, and issue injunctions.
 U.S. District Court judges, like Michigan judges, are called “trial judges.”

-The United States Court of Appeals is divided up into 12 circuits.
-These courts are frequently referred to as federal circuit courts.
+The United States Court of Appeals is divided into 12 circuits, which are frequently referred to as federal circuit courts.
 Michigan is in the Sixth Circuit.
 The circuit courts are appellate courts; they do not handle jury trials.
-Generally, three judges preside over federal appeals; however, a limited number of cases get heard by all of the Circuit judges simultaneously.
+Generally, three judges preside over federal appeals; however, a limited number of cases are heard by all of the Circuit judges simultaneously.

 The United States Supreme Court

-The United States Supreme Court is the highest court in the country and has the final say on any issue relative to federal law.
+The United States Supreme Court is the highest court in the country and has the final say on any issue related to federal law.
 Most cases filed in the Supreme Court are appeals, but the Court has original jurisdiction over certain cases.
 There are nine justices on the Supreme Court, and they decide cases together.
-The majority decision is considered the ruling of the court.
+The majority decision is considered the court’s ruling.

 Additional Information Regarding Courts and Attorneys

 If you need help finding a lawyer to help you in any area of the law, please call us for a free consultation at (248) 263-6800.
-Our lawyers have decades of experience successfully representing thousands of clients in all state and federal courts in Michigan.
+Our lawyers have decades of experience successfully representing thousands of clients in all courts in Michigan.
+We have extensive experience with state and federal judges throughout Michigan.
+Judges and prosecutors know that when our team walks into the courtroom, we will do whatever it takes to turn the tables to our client’s advantage.
+Through a unique and powerful team approach, we are able to provide clients with consistent and extraordinary results unobtainable by many lawyers in Michigan.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.